-(a) If a student obtains a grade of 'C+' or lower in a course, s/he will be allowed to repeat the term-final examination only once with the following batch for grade improvement.
-But s/he will not be eligible to get a grade better than 'B+' in such a course.
-A student failing to improve her/his grade in a course can retain the earlier grade.

-(b) A student obtaining an 'F' grade in one or more courses (theory and practical) will not be awarded the degree.
+- (a) If a student obtains a grade of 'B-' or lower in a course, s/he will be allowed to repeat the term-final examination only once with the following batch for grade improvement.
+A student failing to improve her/his grade in a course can retain the earlier grade. - (b) A student obtaining an 'F' grade in one or more courses (theory and practical) will not be awarded the degree.
 However, a student obtaining an 'F' grade in a course may be allowed to retake that course only once with the next batch of students to be awarded a degree.
 A student obtaining 'F' grades in more than one course will not be allowed to repeat any course.